 Grab first aid ASAP

 Nearly every mob in World of Warcraft can drop some kind of fabric, like linen.
 These can easily be crafted into useful triage items like bandages.
 Bandages are cheap and effective healing items that can greatly reduce downtime between fights.
 They’re not as effective as sitting down for a quick meal, but they’re comparatively cheaper.
 They’re fast, too, so you can limit the time between pulls or even wrap up an injury after stunning an opponent.
 It’s a must-have tool for classes like Warrior with limited self-sustain.
 First aid trainers are found in every major city, and it doesn’t count toward your two-profession limit.

 Train crafting and/or gathering professions while leveling

-Most animals you kill can be skinned for leather and hides, and mining and herb nodes will often populate your mini-map as you quest.
+Most animals you kill can be skinned for leathers and hides, and mining and herb nodes will often populate your mini-map as you quest.
 These are all valuable items in the long-run of the game.
 To collect an item on your journey, right-click it.
-Eventually, you’ll end up with piles of useful materials to sell or turn into items for yourself, friends, or anyone on the server looking to buy.
+Eventually, you’ll end up with a hearty inventory of items to sell or turn into useful creations for people to use or buy.

 Not that you’ve covered the basics, you’re ready to play.
 Advancing to each new level in World of Warcraft Classic takes time and commitment from players.
 There are a lot of tasks and extra classes you’ll need to accomplish to move forward.
 We doubt you’ll need convincing to keep persevering through this game because it’ll mesmerize and entice you with its advanced graphics and performance.
 The unanimous praise for WoW Classic speaks for itself.
 Join in the experience and take part in a truly classic gaming journey.